Cornell-Tech-Urban-Tech-Hub/atlas-of-urban-tech/cases/new-york-usa/index.md

 <!--  Summarize the most visible essential characteristics of the project.
 For districts: How does the district employ 3-5 of the key characteristics of New Century Cities?
 For plans: How does the plan address each of the three activities (development, engagement, implementation) of the digital masterplanning process described in the 2015 Townsend and Lorimer paper?
 -->

-**Development**.
 In 2015, NYC CTO published a foundational report entitled “Building a Smart + Equitable City,” which included ten case studies about how IoT can help improve government services and better the lives of all New Yorkers.
 This document was the first to highlight IoT projects undertaken by the City.

-In 2016, NYC CTO developed a “framework to help government and our partners responsibly deploy connected devices and IoT technologies in a coordinated and consistent manner.”
-Through wide-ranging engagements with stakeholders from the public sector, private sector, and academia, as well as a survey of government agencies across the world, NYC CTO identified more than 450 best practices for IoT use.
+In 2016, NYC CTO conducted a wide-ranging engagements with stakeholders from the public sector, private sector, and academia, as well as a survey of government agencies across the world and identified more than 450 best practices for IoT use.
 These findings were distilled into a set of “Guidelines for the Internet of Things” for New York City to follow.
-These Guidelines have provided a foundation for the IoT initiatives New York City has in place today, and for the updated principles and recommendations outlined in the NYC IoT Strategy.

 Since 2018, NYC CTO has partnered with City agencies to implement an array of pilot projects, initiatives, and stakeholder engagements that have also informed the IoT Strategy.